ePascalC/wp-books-gallery/readme.txt

 == Description ==

 [WP Books Gallery](http://www.hossnimubarak.com) is a Responsive Book catalog plugin to display Books in your Post/Page area.
-In Book deatils page it display Book Cover, Author, Published On, Publisher, ISBN, Total Pages, Country, Language, Book Dimensions, File Size, Description etc.
+In a Book details page it displays Book Cover, Author, Published On, Publisher, ISBN, Total Pages, Country, Language, Book Dimensions, File Size, Description etc.
-Display anywhere in your Page or Post by using shortcode: [wp_books_gallery].
+Display anywhere in your Page or Post by using a shortcode: [wp_books_gallery].

-WP Books Gallery is simple, effective and powerful plugin to showcase your desired Books.
+WP Books Gallery is a simple, effective and powerful plugin to showcase your desired Books.

 **🌟 Plugin Features:**